Berkeley-MDes/tdf-fa23-katherine-liu0/README.md

 # Kat's Weekly Reports
 ## Week 7[10/12-10/19]
-This week I worked on connecting the OLED board and fabricating the physical interface.
+I started looking at OLED and trying to make it display positive messages.
+This part has been one of the biggest challenges of the project.
+Before I soldered the OLED pins, I was not aware of the option of using the Stemma QT connector which would make the connecting and debugging part much easier.
+While I had the code to flash and run smoothly, I struggled a lot with no content showing on the display screen.
+Thanks to Jeff who had multiple debugging sessions with us,  we eventually recognized that there was a problem with the port and device name and made the OLED to function.

 <img width="300" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/f38b56e6-ccd7-4c37-8df3-b3f5d2df46ab">
 <img width="300" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/9f03ee58-3311-45ff-8152-b281ea4d50cb">
 <img width="300" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/33524be1-5966-4405-aaaf-3f89eb442f28">
 <img width="300" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/18a3eac4-0538-438b-a87c-7169ad351510">

+I brainstormed with Emily on our new physical interface.
+On the top is the sketch done by Emily.
+Then I went to Adobe Illustrator to draw out our shapes for laser-cutting the box.

+After Stephanie finished laser-cutting the box, we gather together to test the photoresistor placement and assembled the complete functional piece.

 ## Week 6[10/05-10/12]
 This week we worked on more details on the electronics and re-scale our project.

 As we looked more into the shredding part of the project, we realized that we needed a more powerful torque servo and needed to re-design the gears to fit the manual shredder.
-To build a more creative output rather than basically re-inventing the shredder, we decided to use a vibration servo and OLED to simulate the shredding experience.
-For the printing part, we decided to use OLED display for the first prototype to show the positive messages.
+To build a more creative output rather than basically reverse engineering an auto-shredder, I proposed to use a vibration servo to simulate the shredding experience.
+For the printing part, we decided to use an OLED display for the first prototype to show the positive messages.

+Emily synthesized our updated idea into a therapy cat, which will swallow negative thoughts, show reactions of digesting (vibration,) and display a positive message on its belly (OLED.)
+Based on the updated proposal, I organized and drew the flow chart of computation.

 ## Week 5[09/28-10/05]